A computer algebra package for bivariate asymptotics with explicit error terms: Introduction

+where the error term $\epsilon(n)$ is bounded in absolute value by $K n^{-7/4}$ for a constant $K$ that is computed explicitly.
+The precise statement and its consequences will be given later.
+All of the details, including links to the worksheets containing the corresponding code, can be found in Section~\ref{sec:ramanujan-example}.

-This paper aims to make a contribution towards building a toolkit for asymptotic analysis in the context of computer algebra, including guaranteed error bounds with explicit constants.
-The example we use to illustrate the methods is based on a question from a recent paper by B\'ona and DeJonge \cite{Bona2020pattern}: let $a_n$ be the number of 132-avoiding permutations of length~$n$ that have a unique longest increasing subsequence, which is also the number of plane trees with $n+1$ vertices with a single leaf at maximum distance from the root, or the number of Dyck paths of length $2n$ with a unique peak of maximum height.
+The second example we use to illustrate the methods is based on a question from a recent paper by B\'ona and DeJonge \cite{Bona2020pattern}: let $a_n$ be the number of 132-avoiding permutations of length~$n$ that have a unique longest increasing subsequence, which is also the number of plane trees with $n+1$ vertices with a single leaf at maximum distance from the root, or the number of Dyck paths of length $2n$ with a unique peak of maximum height.
 Moreover, let $p_n = \frac{a_n}{C_n}$, where $C_n = \frac{1}{n+1} \binom{2n}{n}$ is the $n$-th Catalan number.
 This can be interpreted as the probability that a 132-avoiding permutation of length $n$ chosen uniformly at random has a unique longest increasing subsequence---equivalently, that a plane tree with $n+1$ vertices has a single leaf at maximum distance from the root, or that a Dyck path of length $2n$ has a unique peak of maximum height.

 \begin{problem}[B\'ona and DeJonge \cite{Bona2020pattern}] Is it true that the sequence $p_n$ is decreasing for $n \geq 3$? \end{problem}

 While it would obviously be interesting to have a combinatorial proof, it turns out (as we will explain in the following section) that the problem can be translated in a fairly mechanical fashion (using generating functions) into a purely analytic problem: specifically, the inequality